 Bed Bugs in Student Accommodation

-As the new academic year is beginning, students will be settling into student halls and houses.
-Bed bugs in student accommodation are on the increase and students should be aware of how to protect themselves from these insects.
+The onset of a new academic year means new and returning students will be settling into halls and rented houses once more.
+While pests may be not the primary concern of university-goers, bed bugs in student accommodation are on the rise and students should be aware of how to protect themselves from these pests.

 What are bed bugs?

-bed bugs are parasitic insects that feed exclusively on blood, preferably human blood.
-They have been parasites on humans for thousands of years, and in the 1940s were mostly eradicated in the developed world.
-Due to the increase in travel abroad, possible tolerance to some pesticides and the increase in second hand furniture, bed bugs are found in many shared accommodation habitats.
-Such as hostels, blocks of flats, hotels and holiday camps.
+Bed bugs are parasitic insects that feed exclusively on blood, and, preferably, human blood.
+Parasites have fed on humans for thousands of years.
+However, in the 1940s they were mostly eradicated in the developed world.
+Despite this, due to the increase in travel abroad, tolerance to pesticides, and the increase in second-hand furniture, bed bugs are on the increase.
+As a result, they are found in many shared accommodation habitats, such as hostels, blocks of flats, hotels, holiday camps, and, increasingly, student accommodation.